 A previous cultural resources records search identified an archaeological site (CA-Sac-505-H) in the study area on the east bank of the Sacramento River.
-This historic-era site contained various historic refuse from the late 19th early 20th century (fragments of glass, ceramic, metal, brick, porcelain, and cut bone).
+This historic-era site contained various historic refuse from the late nineteenth/early twentieth century (fragments of glass, ceramic, metal, brick, porcelain, and cut bone).